Worship Services

 But in a time when recent immigrants are the target of what he called hateful rhetoric and unjust policies, “we really feel as a diocese that we have to provide a response,” he said.
 The full article is available here:https://episcopalnewsservice.org/2025/02/14/minnesota-bishop-establishes-fund-to-help-congregations-serve-immigrants-fill-federal-funding-gaps/

-If unable to attend St James in person March 2nd, you may make a donation directly online by accessing:
+If you were unable to attend St James in person March 2nd, you may make a donation directly online by accessing:

 https://onrealm.org/ECMN/-/form/give/migrantsupport